arthurbrenno/intellibricks/README.md

 ### 🏆 Why IntelliBricks?

 IntelliBricks stands out from other frameworks such as LangChain and LlamaIndex due to its unique approach.
-By treating Python as a first-class citizen and leveraging advanced Python features, IntelliBricks provides a more streamlined and developer-friendly experience, but let's see some examples:
+By treating Python as a first-class citizen and leveraging advanced Python features, IntelliBricks provides a more streamlined and developer-friendly experience, but let's see some examples, take the conclusions yourself:

 **LangChain**